ortus-docs/commandbox-docs/packages/boxjson/boxjson.md

     // default engine to use using our run embedded server command
     // Available engines are lucee, railo, cf9, cf10, cf11
     "defaultEngine" : "cf9, railo, cf11",
-    // default engine port using our run embedded server command "defaultPort" : 8080,
-    // Generation CFC preference by CommandBox scaffolders "CFCType" : "script or tag"
      // default project URL if not using our start server commands "ProjectURL" : "http://railopresso.local/myApp",
     // license array of licenses it can have
     "License" : [